silvacms/documentation/source/buildout/packaging.rst

 You can create a RedHat package for RedHat, Centos or Fedora.
-Since Python 2.7 isn't available on some of those systems, you can create a package as well for it.
+Since Python 2.7 isn't available on some of those systems, you can create a package  for it as well.

 From the buildout directory, start by creating the Python package: